New Orleans - March 2 - April 2, 2008

 P6.
 Use BIM to Design Project(s)

 P7.
-Use BIM and OPS to Design
+Use BIM and Onuma to Design

 P8.
-Manage Projects in OPS
+Manage Projects in Onuma

 P1.
 Create Master Plan

-vision of the project area.
-This will form the basis of requirements
+Utilize urban planning principals to define the zoning and overall vision of the project area.
+This will form the basis of requirements that all projects in the area will follow.

-Who: City agencies, master planners and
+Who: City agencies, master planners and the community

-When: Between March 2, 2008 and April 2,
+When: Between March 2, 2008 and April 2, 2008.

 http://onuma.com/products/BimReports.php